Clairevulic/Digital-Personal-Trainer/README.md

 # Digital-Personal-Trainer

+# This project was developed on Visual Design Code
-# This project datafies the decision-making processes employed by personal trainers
+# This code datafies the decision-making processes employed by personal trainers
 # The scope of Digital Personal Trainer is to translate the logic behind trainers' reasoning and recommendation into code

 # The project will: